St. John the Baptist Catholic School

 1st Grade

-Mrs. Russo has been our 1st grade teacher for four years.
+Mrs. Russo has been our 1st grade teacher since 2021.
 She has been teaching since 1999, aside from the 10 years she took off to raise her children.
 Mrs. Russo holds a BS in Education from Eastern Illinois University and also attended Trinity High School in River Forest, IL.

 Favorite Bible Verse